tayapro/twizy/README.md

 **SCREENS LAYER** (2 level):
 This layer contains the primary UI logic for the app, with each file representing a specific screen or state in the user journey.
 Each screen file is responsible for displaying its particular view, handling user input, and passing control to the appropriate next screen based on user actions or game outcomes.
 For instance, `login_screen.py` manages the login process, while `game_screen.py` oversees the main gameplay.
 This separation allows focused development and testing of individual screens without impacting others.

+> [!NOTE]
+> There are no horizontal dependencies at this levels.
+The screen py files depend only on components py files.

 **COMPONENTS LAYER** (3 level):
 This layer provides reusable components and utilities that support the screens and the main application logic.
 Components in this layer handle specific tasks, such as displaying centered text (`centered_text.py`), managing the champions leaderboard (`champions.py`), rendering menus (`menu.py`), and calculating scores (`score.py`).
 By abstracting these functionalities into separate components, the app encourages code reuse and simplifies the development of new features or screens.
 This modular approach also makes the app easier to maintain and extend, as common functionalities are centralized and can be updated independently of the screens that use them.